paritytech/substrate/srml/contract/COMPLEXITY.md

 ## get_storage, get_code, get_balance

-These functions check the local cache for a requested value and if it's there the value is returned.
-Otherwise, these functions will ask an underlying `AccountDb` about the value.
+These functions check the local cache for a requested value and, if it is there, the value is returned.
+Otherwise, these functions will ask an underlying `AccountDb`  for the value.
 This means that the number of lookups is proportional to the depth of the overlay cascade.
-If the value is not found before reaching the bottommost `AccountDb`, then a DB read will be performed (in case `get_balance` the function `free_balance` will be invoked).
+If the value can't be found before reaching the bottommost `AccountDb`, then a DB read will be performed (in case `get_balance` the function `free_balance` will be invoked).

-A lookup in the local cache consists of at least one `Map` lookup, for locating the specificic account.
+A lookup in the local cache consists of at least one `Map` lookup, for locating the specific account.
 For `get_storage` there is a second lookup: because account's storage is implemented as a nested map, another lookup is required for fetching a storage value by a key.

-These functions returns an owned value as the result, so memory usage depends on the value being returned.
+These functions return an owned value as its result, so memory usage depends on the value being returned.

 **complexity**: The memory complexity is proportional to the size of the value.
-The computational complexity is proportional to the depth of the overlay cascade and the size of the value, the cost is dominated by the DB read though.
+The computational complexity is proportional to the depth of the overlay cascade and the size of the value; the cost is dominated by the DB read though.

 ## set_storage, set_code, set_balance

 These functions only modify the local `Map`.

-A lookup in the local cache consists of at least one `Map` lookup, for locating the specificic account.
+A lookup in the local cache consists of at least one `Map` lookup, for locating the specific account.
 For `get_storage` there is a second lookup: because account's storage is implemented as a nested map, another lookup is required for fetching a storage value by a key.

 While these functions only modify the local `Map`, if changes made by them are committed to the bottommost `AccountDb`, each changed entry in the `Map` will require a DB write.
 It should be ensured that pricing accounts for this fact.